TGAC/brassica/README.md

 Also, follow the BIP on twitter to get the latest updates [@BrassicaP](https://twitter.com/BrassicaP).

+If you are interested in learning how to submit data to the portal, training material is available on [BIP_training](https://github.com/TGAC/BIP_training).

 Currently, the web application is still under development and also changes to the database schema are possible.
 Despite these ongoing developments, navigation, data submissions and -download from the TGAC-hosted BIP version via the web-interface and the API should be possible.

 ## Dependencies